SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

     ....
 ```

-The `AddCloudFoundryJwtAuthentication(Configuration)` method call configures and adds the CloudFoundry JWT authentication service to the service container.
+The `AddCloudFoundryJwtAuthentication(Configuration)` method call configures and adds the Cloud Foundry JWT authentication service to the service container.
 Once in place it can then be referenced and used as middleware during request processing.

-##### 2.2.5 Configure CloudFoundry JwtAuthentication
+##### 2.2.5 Configure Cloud Foundry JwtAuthentication

 Once you have configured and added the provider to the service container, then the last thing to do is configure the request processing pipeline to use it.